Published at www.fapesp.br/biota/dimensions-NSF2016

 Proposals submitted by any other means will not be accepted.

-9.2 Full proposals: For the selected State of Sao Paulo pre-proposals by FAPESP, the corresponding full proposals should be also prepared in English.
-The full proposal must be submitted to both agencies by 09th April 2015.
-Other specified in this Call, the proposals should be prepared, formatted and submitted in accordance with the general guidelines of FAPESP and NSF.
-Each proposer must prepare its proposal using the cover sheet and application form of the corresponding agency.
+For the selected State of Sao Paulo pre-proposals by FAPESP, the corresponding full proposals should be also prepared in English.
+The full proposal must be submitted to both agencies by close of business on 17 March 2016.
+Proposals should be prepared, formatted, and submitted in accordance with the guidelines of the agency to which they are submitted (FAPESP or NSF) , using the appropriate cover sheet and application forms of the corresponding agency.
+Information for the São Paulo state portion of the proposal should be included as Supplementary Documents in the NSF proposal.
+Similarly, comparable information from the NSF proposal should be included as Supplementary Documents to the proposal submitted to FAPESP.
+That information must include only the following:

 i) Project Title: The title of the Research Project should begin with "Dimensions US-BIOTA São Paulo:" followed by the substantive title;